botworld-wiki/beatburger.github.io/_bots/hornet.md

 ## Comments

 ### Evaluation by Wolfhaize
 Due to poison being one of the most effective forms of damage in the game(ignores shields and resistance), Hornet immediately becomes a dangerous bot when in use.
-His ult also allows him to stun(and poison), any poisoned bots on the field no matter where they are.
-This means Hornet van be coupled with a cheap ability like Goop to make sure all bots ion the field are effected by his ult.
+His ult also allows him to stun(and poison), any currently poisoned bots on the field no matter where they are.
+This means Hornet van be coupled with a cheap ability like Goop to make sure all bots on the field are affected by his ult.
 Also works well with Froggy's ultimate for the same reason.